github/codeql/ql/src/Security/CWE-829/ArtifactPoisoningMedium.md

 ## Description

-The workflow download artifacts that may be poisoned by an attacker in previously triggered workflows.
+The workflow downloads artifacts that may be poisoned by an attacker in previously triggered workflows.
 If the contents of these artifacts are not correctly extracted, stored and verified, they may lead to repository compromise if untrusted code gets executed in a privileged job.

 ## Recommendations